-The Writing paper consists of two parts.
+The Writing section consists of Parts 8-9 of the Reading and Writing paper.
 Candidates' answers in the Writing paper are marked by trained examiners who are certificated to mark at the level using assessment scales which are linked to the CEFR.
 Part 1 is worth 10 marks and Part 2 is worth 20 marks.
 There are 30 possible marks in the Writing section.